 With her interest in promoting music for young students and the community, she has also performed several times at the "Young People's Recital" as a guest solo artist, and has initiated and directed musical events, such as the Hays Spring Music Project and Scholarship Musicale in the Hays, Kansas area.
 As a dedicated teacher as well as performer, she has taught at many clinics, festivals and masterclasses, and organized the Fort Hays State University (FHSU) High School Piano Competition and the FHSU Summer Piano Camp.
 She directed the Cottonwood Music Project, a weeklong chamber music outreach program and concerts, during 2003-2005.

 Lee received her Bachelor of Music and Master of Music degrees in Piano Performance from Seoul National University.
 She earned her Doctor of Musical Arts degree in Piano Performance and Literature from the Eastman School of Music.
 Lee served as Visiting Assistant Professor of Piano at Oklahoma State University, Assistant Professor of Piano at Fort Hays State University and is currently Associate Professor of Piano at Southern Illinois University Carbondale where she is Director of SIU Summer Piano Camp and Competition.
 Lee was named 2012 Member of the Year by the Egyptian Chapter of the Illinois Music Teachers Association.

 Lee recorded the Complete Piano Works by Frank Stemper which has been released by Albany Records titled BLUE13.
-During the 2016-2017 season, Lee has been invited to perform in China, Korea and several states in the United States.
+BLUE13 has received a Gold Medal from Global Music Awards.
+In addition, the CD has been selected for Global Music Awards Top Ten Albums 2015.

 - MUS 040Q-540Q: Applied Piano